ch33zer/blaise.bike/_posts/2021-8-31-day_66_daleville_to_lexington.md

 [![]({{ site.baseurl }}/assets/1630466424942472-1.png)]({{ site.baseurl }}/assets/1630466424942472-1.png)

 It's just a Hampton Inn but they've done a good job.
 The house the lobby is in was built in 1850.
 I got checked in then took a shower and rested for a bit.
 The rain started around this time, relatively light at first but getting more intense as the day closed.
 I got some pizza and some groceries for tomorrow.
 If I don't have to leave the room that would be fine with me.
 I'm gonna watch a movie then head to bed.
 Night!

-Distance: 40ishConsumption:Naked juicePoptartsBelvita3x coffee cake bitesSmoothiePeanutsKombuchaPeace teaChai teaCinnamon bunGelatoPizzaCheese sticksMilk duds
+Distance: 40ish

+Consumption:
+- Naked juice
+- Poptarts
+- Belvita
+- 3x coffee cake bites
+- Smoothie
+- Peanuts
+- Kombucha
+- Peace tea
+- Chai tea
+- Cinnamon bun
+- Gelato
+- Pizza
+- Cheese sticks
+- Milk duds